 NOTE: EROEI is often expressed as a ratio (EI/ER) or a proportion (usually EI:ER).

-Net Energy -- The amount of surplus energy left over from Gross Energy, after its production overheads.
+Net Energy -- The amount of energy left over from Gross Energy after its production overheads.

 NOTE: Gross and Net Energy can increase, even while EROI is falling.
 This has been the case, historically, prior to the present moment.